MastarCheeze/study-notes/chemistry/answer-bank.md

 - Different number of neutrons

 ### Why have similar chemical properties
-Same number of valence electrons
+Same number of outer shell (valence) electrons

 ### What is equilibrium
 - Rate of forwards/backwards reaction is equal